Pithamagan: Plot

-An anonymous woman dies while giving birth in a graveyard.
+In Bodinayakkanur, an anonymous woman dies while giving birth in a graveyard.
 Her child, Chithan, is found and raised by the caretaker of the graveyard.
-Chithan grows up among corpses with minimal human contact and is seemingly autistic.
-He growls, runs like a beast, but seems to understand loyalty and is a social animal.
-He ventures into a town in search of food and gets into trouble as he does not understand the concept of money.
+Chithan grows up among corpses with minimal human contact and displays feral traits, but seems to understand loyalty and does not understand social clues.
+He ventures into a town in search of food after his caretaker dies and gets into trouble as he does not understand the concept of money.
 He is rescued by Gomathi, a petty marijuana dealer.
 She sees his ability to be loyal and enrolls him into the service of her employer Sekar Vasudevan, a large scale marijuana grower.
 Chithan is caught during a drug raid and arrested.

 Sakthi is a con artist.
 He gets into trouble when he cons a woman named Manju into losing all her personal effects in a game of dice.
 Sakthi gets sent to jail thanks to Manju's detective work.
 He meets Chithan in prison and starts protecting him out of sympathy and pity.
 Chithan starts to reciprocate to Sakthi's kindness with blind loyalty.

 Sakthi serves his term and then clashes with Sekar to get Chithan released from jail.
-Chithan gets out but commits a crime when he obeys his master's instruction to burn the body of a murder victim.
+Chithan gets out but commits a crime when he obeys his master Sekar's instruction to burn the body of a victim whom Sekar personally killed.
 Sakthi, realising that Chithan is being used as accessory in crimes that he cannot comprehend, prevents Chithan from going back to working in the marijuana fields.
 At the same time, a budding romance starts between Sakthi and Manju, and Chithan too starts to see a shared spirit in Gomathi.

 The police catches wind of the murder and arrests Chithan.
 Sakthi gets Chithan to side with the police as an informant.
-Sekar later attacks and kills Sakthi and dumps his body in the middle of the road.
-Chithan does not understand that Sakthi is dead and zones out when everyone surrounds him.
+Sekar's men later attack Sakthi and Sekar kills him by repeatedly hitting him with a spanner and has his body dumped in the middle of the road.
+Chithan is unable to understand that Sakthi is dead and zones out when everyone surrounds him.
 While Gomathi, Manju, and the others are crying, Gomathi sees Chithan's confusion as indifference and angrily drives him away from Sakthi's body.

 Chithan slowly starts to understand that Sakthi is dead as he sees him on the funeral pyre.
 His realisation is complete when he wakes up in the morning next to the burnt remains of Sakthi's corpse.
 He experiences emotions that he has never experienced before: fury, agony, betrayal, and pain that he has never felt, and decides to take revenge on Sekar.
 Chithan sets fire to the marijuana fields, lets Sekar experience the pain of his loss, and then sets upon destroying him physically.
-He drives him through the street, taking his time by breaking a few bones at a time until he is done toying with him.
-He then kills Sekar by biting his neck, and with nothing left to lose, leaves the village.
+He drives him through the street after killing his henchmen, taking his time by breaking a few bones at a time until he is done toying with him.
+He then kills Sekar by biting his neck, and with nothing left to lose, leaves the village after a distressed Gomathi tries to make him stay.